Yoast/wordpress-seo/readme.txt

 	* Fixed: Multisite issues, as reported by [GaryJones](https://github.com/GaryJones) and [chrisfromthelc](https://github.com/chrisfromthelc) in [issue #935](https://github.com/Yoast/wordpress-seo/issues/935) - props [Jrf](http://profiles.wordpress.org/jrf).
 		- saving of settings on the multisite settings page was not working.
 		- restoring site to default settings from multisite settings page was not working.
-		- initializing new blogs with settings from a chosen default blog was not working.
+		- initializing new blogs with settings from a chosen default blog was not working (might still not be completely stable for WP multisite with WPSEO in must-use plugins directory, stable in all other cases).
 		- wrong option debug information shown on multisite settings page